 REGULATIONS AND RULES OF AOTA.

 2. To ‘Activate’ in a Radio sense, current or former RAF (Ministry of Defence or its predecessor) stations, airfields or bases, radar or radio sites, landing strips, including landing waters located in Great Britain & Northern Ireland, dating from 1914 to current times.
-Activating a station, current or disused, is deemed to be acceptable if made from a suitable location up to 500 metres (if possible) away from the original site of that station.
+Activating a station, current or disused, is deemed to be acceptable if made from a suitable location up to approximately 500 metres away from the (original) site of that station.

 3. Single operator based for awards but who may be supported by a club or society’s portable operation.
 Only ATC Squadrons and other youth groups, may enter as a multi operator group award.